Recent Posts

 Rendered by Chad Krouse, 2025

 The coat of arms of All Saints Episcopal Church located in Peterborough, New Hampshire were quite fun to recreate.
-The image I found for the arms was rather small and I believe the charges between the canton's chevron are estoilles.
+The image I found for the arms was rather small and I believe the charges between the canton's chevron are estoiles.
 Moreover, there's a lot of symbolism packed into this design.
 I fully suspect Col. Harry D. Temple (1911-2004) designed these arms.
-The bordure contains the arms of the Diocese of New Hampshire to show the parish's unification and the canton appears to me to be personal arms--maybe the first rector or benefactor?
-As soon as I know, I'll update this posting.
+The bordure contains the arms of the Diocese of New Hampshire to show the parish's unification and the canton refers to the arms of the Earls of Peterborough--argent, a chevron between as many estoiles sable.

 Saturday, January 11, 2025